UniversalDependencies/UD_Bulgarian-BTB/README.txt

 - cop relation direction was corrected
 - the relation between nouns and short possessive pronouns was re-annotated from case to det
 - changed the feature VerbForm=Fin to VerbForm=Part for participles
+- We also have changed the feature VerbForm=Fin to VerbForm=Part for participles.

 1.1 -> 1.2
 - Addition of new data